tsuneko/x1.tsu/README.md

 # x1.tsu
 In-progress layout, inspired by x1 and BEAKL27 for an ortho40 keyboard (such as planck, ergolinear, ergodox).
 Uses a different finger layout to standard with pinky fingers dropped to bottom row.

 Position of thumb keys: [Shift, Space, AltGr, Enter] should be adjusted to have thumbs resting on Space and AltGr, with LShift and Enter placed in the more comfortable side key.
-Alternatively, Enter can be placed on the right side of the keyboard, similar to a regular ansi layout, with only a slight penalty to comfort.
+Enter and LShift keys can be placed on the outside keys, similar to an ANSI layout, to aid in faster learning with only a slight penalty to comfort.

 The backslash key is not bound, and needs to be placed.